ARCANEDEV/noCAPTCHA/README.md

 ## INSTALLATION

 ### Composer
-You can install this package via [Composer](http://getcomposer.org/).
-Add this to your `composer.json` :
+You can install this package via [Composer](http://getcomposer.org/) by running this command `composer require "arcanedev/no-captcha:~2.0"`.

+Or by adding the package to your `composer.json`

 ```json
 {